netmarkjp/RatticWeb/README.md

 - [x] remove test_initial_password in account/tests/test_{profile,middleware}.py
     - when `set_unusable_password` called, user looks logout?
     - I cannot find the scenario to use this testcase

-## Two Factor Auth Device in Shared Credentials

-- Read QR Image, store secret, and show 6 numbers
-- Shared between users

-## Two Factor Auth Device in User Profile

-- Read QR Image, store secret, and show 6 numbers
-- Can use only each user themselves